aayushananda/naukri-sensei2.0/README.md

 # 🎯 Naukri Sensei — AI Placement Prep System

 An end-to-end AI-powered placement preparation system built for final year students.
-Naukri Sensei helps you analyze your resume, match it against job descriptions, discover relevant jobs, and prepare for interviews — all powered by a production-grade GenAI backend.
+Naukri Sensei helps you analyze your resume, match it against job descriptions, discover relevant jobs, and prepare for interviews — all powered by a production-grade GenAI backend and a modern React frontend.

 ---